SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 <https://www.researchcatalogue.net/admin/part-of-requests/list>
 "Connecting to" a portal is only possible if the exposition has a minimum of visiblity.
 This means the exposition has to be __shared__ within the portal, or fully public.

+### Portal feed

+A portal feed that provides basic information about the institutions, recently edited content, publications and research groups within the RC portal.